-Electronegativity is a measure of how strongly an atom – in a molecule – is able to attract electrons to itself.
+Electronegativity is a measure of how strongly an atom – in a molecule – is able to attract electrons in a bond to itself.

 1) The atomic number